• ROENFR

 (2) The allowance provided in paragraph (1) is granted proportionally to the number of convened meetings attended.

-a) draft opinions regarding the draft normative acts;
+a) draft opinions regarding draft normative acts;

 b) points of view regarding various materials received for analysis from the Plenary or the Executive Bureau of CES;